Paw-fect pals: How pets boost health and happiness

 We have one of the highest rates of pet ownership in the world – with an estimation of 28.7 million pets in roughly 7 million households, according to an Animal Medicines Australia report.

 They give us companionship, unconditional love, and a great reason to drag ourselves off the couch.

 An increasing number of studies are revealing a wealth of other physical and psychological advantages to pet ownership.

-Pets may boost cardiovascular health
+Benefits of pets: They may boost cardiovascular health

 Pets may melt our hearts, but they can also help make them stronger.

 RSPCA Australia senior scientific officer Dr Sarah Zito says pets keep us active.

 “Dogs help us enjoy the outdoors and get regular exercise,” Dr Zito says.

 Psychologist Melanie Jones says the boost to heart health is also down to hormones.